AMERICAN INDIANS IN

 borders often use the deepest part.
 See

-western boundary of Vermont follows the deepest channel of the lake from
+The western boundary of Vermont follows the deepest channel of the

-no towns in Vermont named after Ethan, just a furniture company
+Oddly there were no towns in Vermont named after Ethan, just a furniture

 THE REVOLUTIONARY WAR (1775 -